Traffic Monitoring Tools To Use In 2023

 Does Ntop Work on all Operating Systems?

-Ntop works on Linux, Microsoft Windows and MAC OS X operating systems.
+Ntop works on Linux, Microsoft Windows, and MAC OS X operating systems.

 What are the Typical Uses for Ntop?

-Ntop is used to show network usage in real time.
+Ntop is used to show network usage in real-time.
 You can use web browsers like Google Chrome or Mozilla to manage and navigate through traffic information to understand more about network status.
 It monitors and supports protocols like Decnet, DLC, AppleTalk, TCP/UDP/ICMP, (R)ARP, Netbios and IPX.

-p0f is a passive fingerprinting tool that can identify the machines you connect to, machines that connect to your box and even machines that go near your box even if that device is behind a packet firewall.
+p0f is a very effective and well-known passive fingerprinting tool that comes highly recommended. p0f is a passive fingerprinting tool that can identify the machines you connect to, machines that connect to your box and even machines that go near your box even if that device is behind a packet firewall.

 Is P0f Free?

-Use of this tool is free.
+The use of this tool is free.